 This is currently on a special offer, so grab it whilst it’s still less than $700 as it truly is an exceptional product which would normally retail at over $800 – view latest prices on Amazon.

-Epson are a great brand, and whilst this model only has 2,200 lumens meaning you will need to wait until it’s pitch black outside, it should be seriously considered due to the projection size it will offer in your backyard.
+Epson is a great brand, and whilst this model only has 2,200 lumens meaning you will need to wait until it’s pitch black outside, it should be seriously considered due to the projection size it will offer in your backyard.

 It has all the connection options you would expect, meaning you can play movies through it via any 3D-ready media player or device… and of course, it can still be used to play in 2D and will work very well indoors, just like all the recommendations will.